semrush/intergalactic/website/docs/components/feedback/feedback-form-a11y.md

 @## Considerations for developers

-- Use the `label` element, and, in specific cases, other mechanisms (e.g. WAI-ARIA, title attribute etc.), to identify each form control.
+- Use the `label` element, and, in specific cases, other mechanisms (for example, WAI-ARIA, title attribute etc.), to identify each form control.
 - Use the `fieldset` and `legend` elements to group and associate related form controls.
 - Validate input provided by the user and provide options to undo changes and confirm data entry.